The Central Enigma of Consciousness

 consensual agreement as to their meaning and content:

-the aspects of intellect and consciousness manifested as combinations of
+collectively refers to the aspects of intellect and consciousness manifested as

-denotation sometimes includes, in certain contexts, the working of the human
+processes.
+This denotation sometimes includes, in certain contexts, the working

-unconscious or the conscious thoughts of animals.
-"Mind" is often
+of the human unconscious or the conscious thoughts of animals.
+"Mind"

-defined loosely as a constellation of attributes of mind such as subjectivity,
+has been defined loosely as a constellation of attributes of mind such as

-self-awareness, sentience, and the ability to perceive a relationship between
+subjectivity, self-awareness, sentience, and the ability to perceive a

-oneself and one's environment.
-It has been defined from a more biological and
+relationship between oneself and one's environment.
+It has been defined from a

-causal perspective as the act of autonomously modulating attentional and
+more biological and causal perspective as the act of autonomously modulating

-computational effort, usually with the goal of obtaining, retaining, or
+attentional and computational effort, usually with the goal of obtaining,

-maximizing specific parameters (food, a safe environment, family, mates).
+retaining, or maximizing specific parameters (food, a safe environment, family,

 dreams, and an awareness of self, although not necessarily any particular one